pimatic/pimatic-shell-execute/README.md

 ### Execution of Long Running Commands

-Long running commands should be avoided as they may block pimatic or yield errors when the `timeout` value in the plugin configuration is set to kill pending processes.
-If you want to execute a long running command though, write a wrapper script which send the command to the background.
+Long running commands should be avoided as they may block pimatic or yield errors when the `timeout` value in the plugin configuration is set to kill pending processes which is the default.

+If you want to execute a long running command though, write a wrapper script which sends the command to the background.
 You can also use a wrapper command which detaches the process from the controlling terminal and send it to the background.
   * Linux: `nohup <command> &` or `nohup bash -c "<command1>; <command2>" &`
     if you need to execute multiple commands
-  * Windows: `start -b <command>`.
+  * Windows: `start -b <command>`